kadena-io/chainweb-node-docker/README.md

 docker run -d -p 1848:1848 -p 1789:1789 kadena/chainweb-node
 ```

-This exposes the P2P network on port 1789 and the API services of chainweb node
+This exposes the P2P network on HTTPS port 1789 and the API services of chainweb
-on HTTP port 80.
+node on HTTP port 1848.

 If you are running the node from a local network with NAT (network address
 translation), which is the case for most home networks, you'll have to configure
-port forwarding in your router.
+port forwarding for the P2P port (1789) in your router.

-Using different ports is possible, too.
-For that the public port number must be
+Using different ports is possible, too, as long as the internal and external
-provided to the Chainweb node in the environment.
-For instance, the following
+port of the docker container match.
+For instance, the following command exposes
-command exposes the P2P network on port 443.
+the P2P network on port 443.

 ```sh
 docker run -d -p 1848:1848 -p 443:443 -e "CHAINWEB_P2P_PORT=443" kadena/chainweb-node